the power behind digital engagement

 The team worked with the company to outline the content requirements being sought.
 We further built out the ROI metrics with leadership that would make an acquisition a financial success.
 We then identified a target list of companies in the US and Europe that met the required specifications.
 The strategy required that the company focus on a core set of content to meet the broadest range of needs.
 After an initial review, the team narrowed the list to those that most clearly met the strategy.
 On-site collection reviews were done in the case of the top contenders.
 Following financial and operational reviews, a selection of two companies was made.
 These companies met the criteria most closely aligning to the strategy outlined, providing the content and meeting the required financial and operational picture.

 In the end, one company made the cut.
 The acquisition provided over 500,000 images.
 It is estimated that 50,000 would be accessed on a regular basis for a significant savings that exceeded budgeted predictions.

 > Case 3 - Sales

 Must Grow Sales

-A well established photo licensing company’s sales had stalled.
-The licensing models were changing, the economy had taken a turn for the worst.
+A well established company’s sales had stalled.
+The business model was changing, the economy had taken a turn for the worst.
 They knew they had to do something but were unsure of what.
 The company had a very competitive product, had been diligent defining client territories, and had developed lists for their small, but experienced sales team.
 They had established weekly cold calling quotas for their sales reps but sales were not growing.
 They reached out to VisualSteam specifically to help define strategies to increase revenue and grow sales.